Tour del Adiós

-Gira Del Adiós (Turnê Do Adeus in Brazil) is the fourth world tour by Mexican group RBD.
+Gira Del Adiós or Tour Del Adiós (Turnê Do Adeus in Brazil) is the fourth and final concert tour by Mexican group RBD.
 The tour visited South America, North America and Europe starting on November 1 and ending December 21.

 Production

 Following the announcement of their separation, RBD said that they planned a last tour to say goodbye.

 The tour included about 20 shows in countries such as Argentina, Venezuela, Ecuador, Paraguay, Chile, and Brazil.

 In the month of November 2008, the group began the tour in the following cities: La Paz (Bolivia), Buenos Aires, Cordoba and Rosario (Argentina), Fortaleza, Porto Alegre, Rio de Janeiro, São Paulo and Brasília (Brazil).